Translation invariant pure state and its split property: Introduction

-\vsp The papers on translation invariant `quantum Markov states' [Ac] or `finitely correlated states' [FNW1,FNW2] prove existence of a canonical quantum dynamical semigroup on matrix algebra.
-Exploring Popescu's work on representation theory of Cuntz algebra [Cu], Bratteli, Jorgensen and Price [BJP] developed a general method valid for any translation invariant state.
-In a follow up paper Bratteli, Jorgensen, Kishimoto and Werner [BJKW] studied associated Popescu systems in details and a duality argument is used towards the same problem for $\cla$.
-Theorem 7.1 in [BJKW] has aimed towards a sufficient condition on the associated Popescu elements for purity of the translation invariant state.
-However the proof is faulty as certain argument is not symmetric.
-Lemma 7.6 in [BJKW] needs additional assumption related to the support projection of the dual Cuntz's elements.
+\vsp Theorem 7.1 in [BJKW] has aimed towards a sufficient condition on the associated minimal data Popescu elements for purity of the translation invariant state.
+However the proof is faulty as certain argument used in the proof is not time reversal symmetric.
+Thus Lemma 7.6 in [BJKW] needs additional assumption related to the support projection of the dual Cuntz's state.
 Besides this additional structure proof of Lemma 7.8 in [BJKW] is also not complete unless we find a proof for $\tilde{\clm}=\clm'$ ( we retained same notations here in the text) for such a factor state $\omega$.
+Such a problem could have been solved if there were any method which shows directly that Takesaki's conditional expectation exists from $\clm'$ onto $\tilde{\clm}$.
 Thus main body of the proof for Theorem 7.1 in [BJKW] is incomplete.

-\vsp Here we will retain the same framework but deviate from the main argument used in [BJKW] to prove that one of the additional condition namely $\tilde{\clm}=\clm'$ has no relation with purity of $\omega$.
-Our main mathematical results in Theorem 3.5 include a necessary and sufficient condition on support projections of associated Cuntz's states for purity of $\omega$.
-We arrived at this criteria by proving first that Kolmogorov's property of the canonical Markov map is necessary and sufficient for purity of $\omega$ and thus finds it's natural relation to Mackey's systems of imprimitivity for the group of integers.
-Using uniqueness part of Mackey's theory we prove necessary part of the refined criteria which has originated from [BJKW].
-The argument used in the proof is rather delicate as it involves Hausdorff maximality theorem.

-\vsp Further we prove that Haag duality property for such a pure state holds if and only if $\clm'=\tilde{\clm}$.
-Such an equality i.e. $\clm'=\tilde{\clm}$ can be ensured if $\omega$ is also {\it lattice symmetric}.
-This additional symmetry helps us to reformulate relations between split property and decaying property of special correlation functions of a {\it real} state as a problem in the GNS Hilbert space (see details below).
+\vsp Translation invariant states on $\clb$ as an inductive limit states are investigated in a series of papers [Mo1],[Mo2],[Mo3].
+Though we will be working here within the framework of amalgamated representation of $\tilde{\clo}_d \otimes \clo_d$ introduced in [BJKW], criteria on asymptotic behavior of translation invariant pure states is used to prove first that (d) indeed implies (e).
+The statement (d) implies (e) has originated from section 7 of [BJKW].
+Converse problem is directly related to the main result of section 3 i.e. Haag duality $\pi_{\omega}(\clb_R)'=\pi_{\omega}(\clb_L)''$ for a pure translation invariant state (Theorem 3.6) $\omega$ on $\clb$.